Geetha63/MS-Teams-Scripts/TeamsOwnerMembers details/Readme.md

 4. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
 The module will now install

 - Get the script from 'Teams_Owner and Members details.ps1' and paste it in windows powershell command prompt
-- Run the script ,script will process the below steps
+- Run the script, script will process the below steps

   1. Provide the Teams Administrator credentials to connect to MicrosoftTeams
   2. It will get the available Teams in the tenant